 There is a subset of the Honor Board that hears alleged sexual misconduct violations.
 The sexual misconduct hearing board hears cases of sexual assault as well as other sexual misconduct.
 A panel of the sexual misconduct hearing board consists of two students and one faculty member with at least one member of each gender represented on the panel.
 Members of this panel go through an additional training process to prepare them for these types of hearings.

 What exactly happens at an Honor Board hearing?

 An Honor Board hearing consists, at a minimum, of the respondent making a statement to the panel (which normally consists of three students and two faculty members); a questioning period where the members of the panel attempt to collect all of the relevant information; and a closing statement by the respondent.
-In many cases, there may also be case witnesses and character witnesses who speak to panel.
+In many cases, there may also be case witnesses who speak to panel.
 A sample honor board hearing agenda can be found at: http://studentlife.washcoll.edu/honorcode.php.
 Click on the link to information for students called before the Honor Board to find a sample agenda.

 Is an Honor Board hearing public?

-No. Hearings are restricted only to the members of the board hearing the case, the student respondent, an advisor to the student respondent if wanted, and any case or character witnesses necessary to appropriately review all of the information.
+No. Hearings are restricted only to the members of the board hearing the case, the student respondent, an advisor to the student respondent, if wanted, and any case witnesses necessary to appropriately review all of the information.
 The student respondent may bring an advisor who does not participate in the hearing but can offer support and guidance throughout the hearing.
-It is strongly recommended that the advisor be a member of the Washington College community.
+The advisor must be a member of the Washington College community (faculty, staff, student).

 How are decisions reached by the Honor Board?